castlechef/first-bus-tracker/api.md

     + busStopId (number) - a unique identifier for a specific bus stop.

 ### Request a specific bus stop [GET]
-Allows the client to receive data specific to a bus stop, including location and arrival times for nearby buses.
+Allows the client to receive data specific to a bus stop, including location and arrival times for nearby buses, sorted in ascending order of arrival time.

 + Request (application/json)